saikrishna1355/bot-detection/README.md

   - Chrome UA without `window.chrome` (small weight)
   - `devicePixelRatio === 1` with very large width (tiny weight)
 - Treat it as a quick client hint, not a sole security control.

+### Why a proxied Chromium (e.g., via Burp) may read as human
+- Proxies operate at the network layer; client‑side heuristics only see browser APIs and behavior.
+- To treat such traffic as bots client‑side, enable `strict` and lower `threshold`, but expect more false positives.
+- For robust proxy detection, add server‑side checks (TLS/JA3, header anomalies, IP reputation) in your app.